October 21, 2019

 • Scope of the course: How many learning units does the course have?
 How elaborate is the design of the materials?
 How long does the course take for participants?

-• Quality of the content: How much time did the research take?
-Where, how, and how long was the expertise acquired?
+• Quality of the content: How much time went into the research?
+Where, how, and for how long was the expertise acquired?

 • Topic: How current is the topic?
-How important is it?
-How often or seldom is the topic covered?
+How important is the topic?
+How often is the topic discussed?

-• Costs: What are the costs for content creation, advertising, learning platform, and payment processing?
+• Costs: What are the costs for content creation, advertising, learning platforms, and payment processing?

-Additionally, there are 2 psychological aspects that influence your course price:
+Additionally, there are 2 psychological aspects that affect your course price:

 • Status as a trainer/coach: How recognized, well-known, and experienced are you as an expert in your field?
-Is "everyone" familiar with you, do you consider yourself a luminary in your industry, are you an enthusiastic amateur, or even a complete novice?
+Are you already known, do you consider yourself a luminary in your area, are you an enthusiastic amateur, or even a complete novice?

-• Willingness to pay: Who is the target audience for your courses?
+• Willingness to pay: Who is your target audience for your courses?
 How much is the target audience willing to pay for your courses?
-What value does your course have for your target audience?
-Are you targeting individuals who will pay for the course out of pocket, or businesses that can tax deduct the course costs?
+What value does your course hold for your target audience?
+Are you addressing individuals who will pay for the course out of their own pockets or businesses that can deduct course costs for tax purposes?

-The price for the above factors can be determined based on an hourly rate that you envision or desire as income.
-However, the two psychological aspects will decide how realistic the final course price will be, i.e., will the target audience actually buy your course at this price?
+You can determine the price for the above factors based on an hourly rate you envision or desire as income.
+However, the two psychological aspects determine how realistic the final course price will be, meaning: Will the target audience actually purchase your course at that price?

-Tip 1: Put yourself in your target audience's position and determine how much you personally would be willing to pay for your course.
-Also ask friends and acquaintances who meet the criteria of your target audience.
+Tip 1: Place yourself in the position of your target audience and determine how much you would be willing to pay for your course.
+Also, ask friends and acquaintances who meet the criteria of your target audience.

-Tip 2: Prices for online courses are typically publicly available.
-Research the prices of other trainers and coaches and take a look at platforms that specialize in selling e-learning.
+Tip 2: Prices for online courses are usually publicly available.
+Research the prices of other trainers and coaches and look around on platforms that specialize in selling e-learning.
 This way, you can get an idea of what the current market offers.

 Always remember: You want to generate revenue or income with your online courses, so you should be absolutely clear about your actual market value as a trainer or coach.
-Setting a fancy imaginary price will not help you if you then find yourself stuck with your product.
+Setting a fanciful price won't help you if you then end up stuck with your product.

 Situation 2: You offer blended learning

-You want to expand your existing in-person offerings with online support: In the form of blended learning, you connect traditional workshops, coaching sessions, or seminars with the many advantages of flexibly completed e-learning.
+You want to expand your existing onsite offerings with online support: In the form of blended learning, you combine classic workshops, coaching, or seminars with the numerous advantages of flexibly completed e-learning.

-How you calculate the price for the online component of your blended learning can be inferred from the above Situation 1.
-Furthermore, you should decide how you want to structure your blended learning:
+How you calculate the price for the online portion of your blended learning can be gathered from the above Situation 1.
+Furthermore, you should decide how you want to design your blended learning:

-• Springer Principle: alternating several units in-person and digitally
+• Springer Principle: alternating several units in presence and digital

-• Reiher Principle: several in-person units followed by a concluding online course
+• Reiher Principle: several presence units followed by a concluding online course

-• Sandwich Principle: Start with an in-person unit at the beginning, an online course in the middle, and a concluding in-person unit at the end
+• Sandwich Principle: start with a presence unit at the beginning, have an online course in the middle, and conclude with another presence unit

 3 Pricing Models for Blended Learning